WenCongWu/DCANet/gaussian_denoising/README.md

-### How to run the EDCNet model for Gaussian denoising
+### How to run the DCANet model for Gaussian denoising

 ### 1 dataset download